Peter-Pater/peter-pater.github.io/_publications/7-gaussiannexus.md

 title: "GaussianNexus: Room-Scale Real-Time AR/VR Telepresence with Gaussian Splatting (Conditionally Accepted)"
 collection: publications
 permalink: /publications/gaussiannexus
 excerpt: "A Room-scale real-time AR/VR telepresence system with Gaussian Splatting.
 Our system provides 2D live updates with rectified video stream captured by the 360° camera.
-It then offer 3D live updates by tracking the movements of individual physical objects pre-selected by the users."
+It then offers 3D live updates by tracking the movements of individual physical objects pre-selected by the users."
 date: 2025-9-21
 venue: "The 38th Annual ACM Symposium on User Interface Software and Technology (UIST ’25)"
 # paperurl: 'https://doi.org/10.1145/3733052'